Additional Credit Opportunities

 Credit for Military Service Experience

-All military service experience submitted for credit will be evaluated by the Office of the Registrar using the Guide to the Evaluation of Educational Experiences in the Armed Services or by contacting the Commission on Accreditation of Service Experiences.
-The student desiring such credit must submit an official copy of his or her discharge papers and an official military transcript of courses.
+All military service experience submitted for credit will be evaluated by the Office of the Registrar using the Guide to the Evaluation of Educational Experiences in the Armed Services.
+The student desiring such credit must submit an official copy of his or her official military transcripts.

 People ages 65 and over may audit courses free of charge on a space available basis.
 Audited courses may not be counted toward a degree.